GMPavanLab/dynsight/docs/source/trajectory.rst

 trajectory
 ==========

-This module offers an object-oriented implementation of the dynsight utilities, to facilitate the workflow of any analysis.
+This module offers an object-oriented implementation of the ``dynsight`` utilities, to facilitate the workflow of any analysis.
 Moreover, the ``trajectory`` classes make it easier to save and share results, and have a built-in logging module.

-The :class:`.trajectory.Trj` class is a container for a MDAnalysis.Universe, which allows for the computation of all the descriptors implemented in dynsight.
+The :class:`.trajectory.Trj` class is a container for a MDAnalysis.Universe, which allows for the computation of all the descriptors implemented in ``dynsight``.

 These descriptors, as well as the output of subsequent analyses, are stored in :class:`.trajectory.Insight` or :class:`.trajectory.ClusterInsight` objects.